 Ray picked me up on a motorcycle.
 He lived in San Diego with a pastor, we told my parents.
 We didn’t mention that the pastor wasn’t home that weekend.
 We stopped at La Jolla Cove for an informal talk in the park by a youthful pastor addressing a group of young people all sitting cross-legged in the grass.
 He spoke on the importance of prayer and finding the will of God.

 Ray and I eagerly headed for his room where we each had the rare opportunity to enjoy a sexual conquest.
-I loved him, and again, the draft was after him, so he enlisted.
+I loved him, and like corner boyfriend Ed, the draft was after him, so he enlisted.

 Today my husband and I are doing our shopping and dining without patronizing places that sell alcohol.
 What a challenge!
 Alcohol is almost everywhere.
 Back then I was looking for a partner who would not allow his body to be used as a weapon of war, like Buffy Sainte-Marie and I sing.